Namwan River

 Namwan River (南宛河; ᥘᥛᥳ ᥝᥢᥰ) is a river in China and Myanmar.
 Namwan River rises in the mountain called Ganya Liangzi at the northern section of Longchuan County, Yunnan.
-It through the Longchuan county, as the major irrigation water source of the fields in the basin.
-And entering the valley at the southwest of Zhangfeng, the county town of Longchuan.
-Then it became the boundary between Myanmar and China until it entering Shweli River at Nongdao, Ruili.
+It travels through the Longchuan county, as the major irrigation water source of the fields in the basin, enters the valley at the southwest of Zhangfeng, the county town of Longchuan.
+It ends as it merges with the Shweli River at Nongdao, Ruili..
+It serves as a boundary between Myanmar and China.